RoboCupAtHomeLatinAmerica/RuleBook/README.md

 This rulebook is based on the rulebook used in the robocup@home world championship in this [link](https://github.com/RoboCupAtHome/RuleBook).

+The current version of RuleBook can be found [here](build/Rulebook.pdf).

 ### RoboCup
 RoboCup
 is an international joint project to promote AI, robotics, and related fields.
 It is an attempt to foster AI and intelligent robotics research by providing standard problems where a wide range of technologies can be integrated and examined.
 More information can be found at [http://www.robocup.org/](http://www.robocup.org/).